-On the recommendation of MI5 Detective Chief Inspector Steve Winwood is asked to come out of retirement to find one of their agents who has gone missing from the small English market town of Rutherford.
+Detective Chief Inspector Steve Winwood is asked to come out of retirement by MI5 to find one of their agents who has gone missing from the small English market town of Rutherford.

-Emma Porter once Winwood’s sergeant and now an Inspector in a department of the Fraud Squad returns to Rutherford and joins Winwood to investigate claims of a property scam reported by a Chinese businessman.
-The prospectus handed to her by the Chinese is a property development company fronted by Chapman trading as Barleycorn Property Investments.
+Emma Porter once Winwood’s sergeant and now an Inspector in the Fraud Squad returns to Rutherford and seeks out Winwood to investigate claims of a property scam reported by a Chinese businessman.

-There are few people he can trust; only his closest friends, the newspaper editor, the antiquarian bookseller and the local vicar.
-When he pulls all the evidence together Winwood finally discovers who and what the Underground represent and the terrible secret that they and the secret service are hiding.
+There are few people Winwood can trust apart from Emma; only the newspaper editor, the antiquarian bookseller, and the local vicar.
+When he pulls all the evidence together Winwood finally discovers who and what the local Underground represent and the terrible secret that they and the secret service are hiding.

 For preview and to download from Amazon go to top of page.

 You can also purchase this book from my publishers: Smashwords